Robert D. Putnam

-Background
+Join or Die, a 2023 documentary film about community connections and club participation that is available on Netflix, features Putnam and is based on Putnam's works.

+Life and career

 Robert David Putnam was born on January 9, 1941, in Rochester, New York, and grew up in Port Clinton, Ohio, where he participated in a competitive bowling league as a teenager.
-Putnam graduated from Swarthmore College in 1963 where he was a member of Phi Sigma Kappa fraternity.
-An outstanding student, he won a Fulbright Fellowship to study at Balliol College, Oxford, and went on to earn a master's degree and doctorate from Yale University, the latter in 1970.
+Putnam graduated from Swarthmore College in 1963 where he was a member of the Phi Sigma Kappa fraternity.
+He won a Fulbright Fellowship to study at Balliol College, Oxford, and went on to earn a master's degree and doctorate from Yale University in 1970.
 He taught at the University of Michigan until joining the faculty at Harvard in 1979, where he has held a variety of positions, including Dean of the Kennedy School, and is currently the Malkin Professor of Public Policy.
 Putnam was raised as a religiously observant Methodist.
 In 1963, Putnam married his wife Rosemary, a special education teacher and French horn player.
 Around the time of his marriage, he converted to Judaism, his wife's religion.

 Making Democracy Work

-His first work in the area of social capital was Making Democracy Work: Civic Traditions in Modern Italy, a comparative study of regional governments in Italy that drew great scholarly attention for its argument that the success of democracies depends in large part on the horizontal bonds that make up social capital.
+His first work in the area of social capital was Making Democracy Work: Civic Traditions in Modern Italy. published in 1993.
+It is a comparative study of regional governments in Italy that drew great scholarly attention for its argument that the success of democracies depends in large part on the horizontal bonds that make up social capital.
 Putnam writes that northern Italy's history of community, guilds, clubs, and choral societies led to greater civic involvement and greater economic prosperity.
 Meanwhile, the agrarian society of Southern Italy is less prosperous economically and democratically because of less social capital.
 Social capital, which Putnam defines as "networks and norms of civic engagement", allows members of a community to trust one another.
 When community members trust one another, trade, money-lending, and democracy flourish.

 Putnam's finding that social capital has pro-democracy effects has been rebutted by a sizable literature which finds that civic associations have been associated with the rise of anti-democratic movements.